 Therefore, competition to hire talented employees has increased tremendously.
 And to survive in this competition, companies need to make substantial efforts towards employer branding and build a credible employer reputation to become the first choice of their ideal candidates.

 To attract the best talent, creating and optimising recruitment content should be your first step.
-So, I am sharing some recruitment content ideas that you can incorporate in your employer branding strategy to make your recruitment methods fool-proof and more effective than ever.
+So, I am sharing some recruitment content ideas that you can incorporate into your employer branding strategy to make your recruitment methods fool-proof and more effective than ever.
 Read on.

-- Description of Your Company’s Culture – Content for recruitment website or career page is incomplete without the description of your company’s culture.
+- Description of Your Company’s Culture – Content for the recruitment website or career page is incomplete without a description of your company’s culture.
 So, if you have some values or initiatives that you are proud of, feel free to flaunt them on your website.
 It’s one of the most prominent ways to show your culture For example, if you strictly maintain transparency between employees and the leaders in your organisation, then make sure to add it to the website.